MoeraOrg/moeraorg.github.io/overview/browsing.md

 in the URL becomes the only way to locate the node.
 If the node host is not set as well, the user's home node is used if it is known to the client.

-If the node uses a protocol other than HTTPS or a different port, they should be specified with the host name, like `http:localhost:8000`.
+If the node uses a protocol other than HTTPS or a different port, these should be specified with the host name, like `http:localhost:8000`.

 ### Virtual Page

 The location part of the URL is called a *virtual page*.

 As we said before, Moera REST API may be implemented by any site and sites may have different structures.
-For example, on one site the "Contacts" page may have location `/contact-us.html` and on another site — `/info/contacts.php`, but both correspond to the same Moera virtual page `/profile`.
+For example, on one site the "Contacts" page may have the location `/contact-us.html` and on another site — `/info/contacts.php`, but both correspond to the same Moera virtual page `/profile`.

-All virtual pages have standard names, this simplifies interactions between a client and node.
+All virtual pages have standard names; this simplifies interactions between a client and node.
 For example, if user `Arthur` is mentioned in a comment somewhere, and we know that his node hostname is `arthur.earth.org`, we can link his name to `https://moera.page/@Arthur/arthur.earth.org/profile` and be sure